 Skip to main content Skip to footer

-How to Render HTML to PNG, SVG, JPEG, GIF in .NET 6 C# Apps
+How to Convert HTML to Image (PNG, SVG, JPEG, GIF) in C# .NET Apps

 This blog will cover the following:

 Ready to Try Out the Latest Version?
-Download GrapeCity Documents for Imaging Today!
+Download Document Solutions for Imaging Today!

-With GcHtml version 6, a separate utility library included with GcImaging utilizes existing Chrome, Edge, or Chromium browsers normally installed within an operating system.
-If no browser is available, Chromium may be programmatically downloaded so that GcHtml will work.
-This new and improved component is much more efficient and uses a single instance of a browser to do the work instead of opening multiple browser processes.
+DsHtml is a utility library included with DsImaging that leverages the Chrome, Edge, or Chromium browsers typically installed on an operating system.
+If no browser is available, Chromium may be programmatically downloaded so that DsHtml will work.
+This updated component is more efficient, utilizing a single browser instance to handle rendering, rather than launching multiple browser processes.

-The browser engine is not provided as a part of the GcHtml project but may be downloaded if Chrome or Edge browsers are not already in place on the target system (this can be done programmatically as well).
-GcHtml currently works on AMD and Intel-based 32/64-bit processors and ARM64 architecture.
-The browser engine is always working in a separate process.
+The browser engine is not provided as part of the DsHtml library.
+Still, it may be downloaded if Chrome or Edge browsers are not installed on the target system (which can also be accomplished programmatically).
+DsHtml supports AMD and Intel-based 32/64-bit processors, as well as ARM64 architecture, with the browser engine always running in a separate process.

-With GcHtml, you can natively render HTML content to JPEG, PNG, and WEBP images and specify PageOptions based on the settings required for each output file.
-However, the following formats are supported by creating a GcBitmap stream and rendering with a SaveAsXXX method; BMP, GIF, TIFF, and ICO.
+With DsHtml, you can natively render HTML content to JPEG, PNG, and WEBP images and specify PageOptions based on the settings required for each output file.
+The following formats are supported by creating a GcBitmap stream and rendering with a SaveAsXXX method: BMP, GIF, TIFF, and ICO.

 Broadly, there are two ways to render HTML to an image:

-1. Using the new GcHtmlBrowser() method, opening a page, specifying settings, and saving as JPG, PNG, or WEBP (native to GcHtml).
+1. Use the new GcHtmlBrowser() method, open a page, specify settings, and save as JPG, PNG, or WEBP (native to DsHtml).

 using GrapeCity.Documents.Html;